Be aware of electrical hazards in your home

 - Cords should not be placed under rugs or otherwise covered since this may result in overheating or fraying.
 Rolling or looping cords into a bundle may also cause overheating.

 - Avoid using "octopus plugs", which allow many cords to be plugged into a single receptacle.

 Receptacles and switches

-- Receptacle and switch covers need to be securely fastened.
+- See that receptacle and switch covers are securely fastened.
 Exposed wiring presents a serious shock hazard.